BudaDude/Multi-Open/README.md

 Multi-Open
 ==========

-A program meant to open many programs with only one click
+A simple program meant to open many programs with only one click